This park is currently closed due to fire hazard.

 - Management Planning Information

-- Approved Management Plan [PDF 883.61KB] for Garden Bay Marine Provincial Park is available online in pdf format.
+- Approved Management Plan for Garden Bay Marine Provincial Park [PDF]

 Activities Available at this Park

 - Strait of Georgia Central Portion # 3512

 - Plans Malaspina Strait # 3535 (this includes Pender Harbour, Secret Cove & Smugglers Cove)

 - Sechelt Inlet 92G12